-What Is Histoplasmosis in Dogs?
+What Is Histoplasmosis?

-Signs of Histoplasmosis in Dogs
+Symptoms of Histoplasmosis in Dogs

-Causes of Histoplasmosis in Dogs
+Causes of Histoplasmosis

 Diagnosing Histoplasmosis in Dogs

-Blood and urine screening along with X-rays will be performed and if other diseases are ruled out a cytology or histopathology from certain tissues or fluids that may be affected will be done.
-Occasionally surgery will need to be performed in order to obtain a tissue sample.
-If the H. capsulatum fungus is seen on these tests then the dog has histoplasmosis.
+Blood and urine screening along with X-rays will be performed, and if other diseases are ruled out, cytology or histopathology from certain tissues or fluids that may be affected will be done.
+Occasionally, surgery will need to be performed in order to obtain a tissue sample.
+If the H. capsulatum fungus is found on these tests, your veterinarian can confirm a histoplasmosis diagnosis.

-How to Prevent Histoplasmosis in At Risk Dogs
+How to Prevent Histoplasmosis

 Dog owners that live in areas where the soil is kept moist and warm near rivers and lakes should be careful about letting their dogs spend time in and around the shoreline.